The First Day in London

 High Street Kensington

-After getting out of the shop, I noticed I didn't know how to activate the card.
-I didn't get any manual.
-I returned soon and asked a clerk, "It's embarrassing, but I don't know how to activate it."
-He told me that I didn't need any activation and only wait for two hours.
-I asked again, "Doesn't it need any APN or password or anything?"
-"No, only wait."
-My tablet connected with 4G two hours later.
+After leaving the shop, I realized I didn’t know how to activate the card.
+They hadn’t given me any instructions.
+I went back and said, “It’s embarrassing, but I don’t know how to activate this.”
+The clerk told me there was no activation needed—just wait two hours.
+I asked again, “Doesn’t it need an APN, a password, anything?”
+“No,” he said.
+“Just wait.”
+Two hours later, my tablet connected to 4G.

 I had lunch at this stand